-- 1. The student shall appeal an assignment if the student considers the grade unjust within 2 business days of the assignment grade being posted in Canvas: - Discuss the grade with the Instructor and Course Coordinator, if applicable, for clarification as to how the course work was evaluated. - If concerns remain, then the student shall submit a written appeal request to the Program Director and come before the Nursing Student Committee (as appropriate). - 2.
+- 1. The student shall appeal an assignment if the student considers the grade unwarranted, unjust, or capricious within 2 business days of the assignment grade being posted in Canvas: - Discuss the grade with the Instructor and Course Coordinator, if applicable, for clarification as to how the course work was evaluated. - If concerns remain, then the student shall submit a written appeal request to the Program Director and come before the Nursing Student Committee (as appropriate). - 2.
 The student shall appeal a quiz/exam if the student considers the grade unwarranted, unjust, or capricious anytime from when the quiz/exam grade is posted until the subsequent quiz/exam.

-Discuss the grade with the Instructor and/or Course Coordinator, if applicable, for clarification - If concerns remain, then the student shall submit a written appeal request to the Program Director and come before the Nursing Student Committee (as appropriate). - 3.
-The Student Committee will review nursing student appeals and make recommendations to the Associate Dean of the Division of Health Professions. - 4.
-The Student must appeal a specific academic decision from the Associate Dean of the Division of Health Professions that the student considers unjust by following the Academic Appeal process as outlined in the College of Saint Mary Undergraduate Catalog, see "Academic Appeals Board."
-Appeals must be initiated within 30 days of the end of the semester in which the course was taken.
+a.
+Discuss the grade with the Instructor and/or Course Coordinator, if applicable, for clarification b.
+If concerns remain, then the student shall submit a written appeal request to the Program Director and come before the Nursing Student Committee (as appropriate).